naubiomech/TeensyNanoExoCode/CONTRIBUTING.md

 4. Once everything has been validated, merge your feature branch into main.

 ## Suggested Dev Tools
-I (Chancelor Cuddeback) use VSCode for much of my programming, but you can use whatever tool you prefer.
+We use VSCode for much of our programming, but you can use whatever tool you prefer.
 VSCode is nice because is has a couple of extensions that make development and Doxygen commenting easier.
 Install VSCode [here](https://code.visualstudio.com/Download).
 To install an extension, click on the Blocks icon on the left toolbar (On windows you can also press Ctrl+Shift+X).
 Then search for an extension that you would like.
-I use 'C/C++' (by Microsoft) and 'Doxygen Documentation Generator' by Christoph Schlosser.
+We use 'C/C++' (by Microsoft) and 'Doxygen Documentation Generator' by Christoph Schlosser.
 To use the automatic Doxygen comment generator simply go to the line above the code you would like to comment and type /** and the hit enter.
 The extension should automatically add tags for parameters and return values (e.g. for a